samuelmaddock/electron-browser-shell/packages/electron-chrome-web-store/README.md

   - `beforeInstall`: A function which receives install details and returns a promise.
 Allows for prompting prior to install.
   - `afterInstall`: A function which receives install details.
 Allows for additional actions after install.
   - `afterUninstall`: A function which receives extension ID, extension, and manifest.
 Allows for additional actions after uninstall.
   - `overrideExtensionInstallStatus`: A function which receives the current state, extension ID, and manifest.
-Returns a string indicating the install status of the extension.
+Returns a string indicating the install status of the extension, or returns undefined to fallback to the default install status.

 ### `installExtension`